cregox/cregox.github.io/pages/privacy.md

 - full freedom
 - zero population

-continuing, there's the forgiveness...
+continuing...

+# forget

+now... where does the "right to be forgotten" enter in this formula? is it a claim for privacy or freedom?

+it's for privacy.

+deleting data, in any format, or simply never releasing it. it's "my data", i own it, and i do whatever i want with it. private data. private space.

+that means if i want the right to be forgotten, i'll have to forfeit freedom.

+which freedom is more important, in theory? my right to ommit, or my right to know the truth? they're incompatible and opposites.

+the definition of freedom in here is the later.

+ultimately, if i have the right to know the truth, to be anywhere, to do anything, as long as it doesn't affect the right of others, this is a much more free world than the opposite (right to hide anything, block anywhere through ownership, forbid anything from being done).

+fair enough, extrapolating "just a tiny bit" it's easy to picture that giving a bank password away or your home address is an invitation to thieves...

+but...

+how about giving away "hey, i'm a thief" data? isn't that the exact same *privacy* rights being broken?

 # castle

-now... where does the "right to be forgotten" enter in this formula?

-deleting data, in any format, is claiming for privacy. not releasing data to the public is exactly the same. both are legal rights associated with "freedom".

-it is indeed a free will exerted for the individual. but it actually decreases the freedom level for the group of people, who now doesn't have the right to know what was the data, or what it is. if data have just 1 owner, then it's not free data.

-which freedom is more important, in theory? the individual or the group's?

-if you thought it's the individual, think again. criminals are individuals. so is your neighbor with loud music. or a rushing driver, who's free to rush.

-fair enough, it's easy to picture that giving a bank password away or your home address is an invitation to thieves...

-but...

-how about giving away "hey, i'm a thief" data? isn't that the exact same *privacy* right being broken, when we, as a society, need that data to comply with other laws?

-in the same way, the walls of castles are built as a preventive measure against the lack of power to fully have access to that freedom from the island world.
+in the same way, the walls of castles can be seen as being built for preventing access into inside. when built on an island, it's easy to see how it's taking away space from the island. for the planet, a single castle may look insignificant, but when there are castles everywhere, then there's no more freedom.

-they both (island and castle) create a sort of "freedom cell" inside, while removing freedom from who's outside.

-in a world where everyone can be forgotten (to get their individual full privacy rights), nobody is free because there are walls everywhere! this is the **castle world**:
+in a world where everyone can be forgotten (to get their individual full privacy rights), nobody is free because there are walls everywhere!

+this is the **castle world**:

 - full privacy
 - zero freedom